-Paid time off (PTO) is a work policy that provides employees with a pool of bankable hours that can be used for all purposes.
-Also known as personal time off, PTO can also refer to any period of time that an employee is paid while taking leave from work.
+Paid time off (PTO) is a human resource management (HRM) policy that provides employees with a pool of bankable hours that can be used for any purpose.
+Also known as personal time off, the acronym PTO is generally used to describe any period of time that an employee is paid while taking leave from work.

 Some benefits of PTO:

-- It can provide more vacation time if an employee doesn’t need to use banked time for other things.
+- Provide more vacation time for employees who don't use banked time for other things.

 - Employees can use the hours as needed when unforeseen situations arise, as long as the time is available.

-- Good PTO policy can serve as a recruitment incentive to attract employees.
+- PTO policy enforcement can serve as a recruitment incentive to attract employees.